 Goldlund Gold Project

-On June 17, 2016, First Mining Finance Corp. completed the amalgamation with Tamaka Gold Corporation, a privately held mineral exploration company that owned the Goldlund Gold Project.
+On June 17, 2016, First Mining Finance Corp. completed an amalgamation with Tamaka Gold Corporation, a privately held mineral exploration company that owned the Goldlund Gold Project.
 The project is an Archean lode-gold project that consists of 167 claims and three leases covering approximately 23,858 hectares in northwestern Ontario, located approximately 60 km from the town of Dryden.
-The property has been extensively explored and hosted an underground and open pit mine between 1982 and 1985.
+The property has been extensively explored and hosted an underground and open-pit mine between 1982 and 1985.

 - Advanced stage exploration project